-OpenStack has long been complex and challenging to deploy, but with the rise of DevOps and container concepts in recent years, the OpenStack community has seen a growing trend toward deploying OpenStack using containers and Ansible.
-This approach is realized through Kolla and Kolla-Ansible.
-Kolla provides Dockerfiles to build the Docker images required by OpenStack, while Kolla-Ansible offers Ansible playbooks to deploy these containers.
-This article will explain how to quickly deploy a production-ready, high-availability OpenStack environment (current version: Queens) using this solution.
+In the early days, OpenStack deployment was complex and difficult to maintain.
+However, with the recent popularity of DevOps and Container concepts, the OpenStack Community introduced a method to deploy OpenStack using Containers and Ansible.
+This is implemented through Kolla and Kolla-Ansible.
+Kolla provides Dockerfiles to build the necessary Docker images for OpenStack, while Kolla-Ansible provides the Ansible playbooks required to deploy these containers.
+This article will introduce how to use this project to quickly deploy a production-ready, high-availability OpenStack environment (currently version Queens).

 Basic Architecture

-A high-availability OpenStack environment requires at least 4 nodes: 3 controller nodes (including Ceph nodes) plus at least one compute node.
-Each node must have at least two network interfaces.
+A high-availability OpenStack environment generally requires at least 4 nodes: 3 controller nodes (also acting as Ceph nodes) and at least one compute node.
+Each node must have at least two interfaces.

-- External VIP Interface is the endpoint for OpenStack to external services.
+- The External VIP Interface is the external endpoint for OpenStack.

-- Storage Interface is the boundary for OpenStack VMs to communicate with Ceph, recommended to use 10G or higher network.
+- The Storage Interface is the interface for communication between OpenStack VMs and Ceph; a network of 10G or higher is recommended.

-- Cluster Interface is the network interface for internal Ceph replication, also recommended to use 10G or higher network.
+- The Cluster Interface is the network interface for internal file replication within Ceph; a network of 10G or higher is also recommended.

-- Tunnel Interface is the boundary for OpenStack VM-to-VM network communication.
+- The Tunnel Interface is the interface used for VM-to-VM network communication in OpenStack.

-First, download the Kolla-Ansible code onto the machine to be deployed, and then.
+First, download the Kolla-Ansible code on the machine where the deployment will be executed.

 git clone https://github.com/openstack/kolla-ansible -b stable/queens